Update:

 As many of you know, over a year ago my boyfriend Ryan was on duty when he suffered a severe spinal injury while responding to a medical aid.
 Ryan is only 28 years old and has dedicated his entire adult life to helping others.
-He spent years as a wild land firefighter on a hand crew and now works as a first responder.
+He spent years as a wild land firefighter and now works as a first responder.
 For those who aren’t aware of his whole story I will post it separately below.
 Although from the outside Ryan may appear to look normal he has been suffering from extreme pain, spinal cord damage, severe nerve damage, neurological deficits, visual impairment, left sided deficits, multiple surgeries, and so much more.
 His medication regimen includes intense narcotics and nerve medications that have taken a heavy toll.
 Ryan’s injury has been absolutely debilitating for our family physically, emotionally and financially.
 We have been desperately fighting every day since to help him recover.

 On Monday, September 15th, Ryan lost feeling from the waist down and was unable to support himself and had lost partial bladder control.
-I rushed him to Sutter Roseville emergency department where we received more devastating news.
-About 2 weeks prior we had been made aware that the doctors found another serious problem in Ryan's lower spine.
-On top of his neck injury he now had another spinal injury that we were concerned about.
-Once we got to the emergency room Ryan was priority triaged and taken for an emergency MRI.
-He was immediately admitted to the hospital and consulted neurosurgeons.
+I rushed him to Sutter Roseville emergency department where we received more devastating news after his emergency MRI.
+On top of his neck injury he now had another spinal injury that we were concerned about in this lower back.
+We had learned about this spinal injury about 2 weeks prior but it was stable at that time and now it had progressed much farther.
+Ryan was immediately admitted to the hospital and consulted neurosurgeons.
 Monday night the doctors informed us the MRI showed that Ryan's injury had now become severe.
 The MRI showed he now had severe spinal stenosis that was compressing nerves and that the slippage of his vertebrae had increased from a grade 1 to a grade 2 classification.
+This literally means his vertebrae were sliding off each other which is extremely dangerous.
 By that night Ryan had still not regained any sensation or function of his lower body.
 To avoid him undergoing another emergency surgery the neurosurgeon decided to try something less invasive first.
 Tuesday morning Ryan underwent an emergency IR epidural procedure.
 Thankfully, directly after the procedure Ryan was able to walk and the tingling in his legs had stopped.
 Although this was amazing, Ryan's severe pain returned only 2 hours after the procedure and his legs had still not regained sensation.
 Through the next 2 days his legs regained more strength and slight sensation, but had not fully recovered.
-The attending doctor told us that the procedure did not entirely fix the problem so Ryan would need the full spinal surgery.
+The attending doctor told us that the procedure did not fix the problem so Ryan would need a full spinal surgery to fix his spine.
 However, he felt that it was in Ryan's best interest to pick his own surgeon outside of the hospital.
-After 3 days and more doctors than we could count, we came up with a plan that would allow Ryan to try to manage his condition at home while waiting for the surgery.
-We are beyond grateful for the staff at Sutter Roseville, because of their quick response Ryan is home with me and able to walk.
+After 3 days and more doctors than we could count, we came up with a plan that would allow Ryan to try to carefully manage his condition at home for a short amount of time while waiting for the surgery.
+We are beyond grateful for the staff at Sutter Roseville, because of their quick response Ryan is home with me and able to walk short distances.
 However, Ryan is far from okay and he is even more disabled now.
 His pain is almost uncontrollable, he has much more limited movement and needs lots of help with the basic functions of life.

 This now means Ryan will have to undergo another difficult spinal surgery to fuse parts of his lower back in order to save the nerves.
 Recovery from this surgery will be daunting and Ryan will need full time care from me which means I will not be able to work.
 Although we have received the full force of our family’s and close friends' support we are still facing many struggles.
-As we continue, all the expenses of medical care have accumulated a lot of debt.
+As we continue, all the expenses of medical care over the last year have accumulated a lot of debt.
 From basic medical care, surgeries, hospital visits, stem cell therapy, intense medication regimen, therapeutic treatments, medical equipment needed at the house, and tons of lost wages for me to be able to care for him over the last year, has impacted us greatly.
 We never imagined fighting for him just to have a semi-normal life over a year later.
 We never imagined asking for help.
 For over a year we have kept our lives mostly private only showing a sliver of what we are going through, but now it has become overwhelming.
-We are trying to elevate some of our financial stress, purchase the remaining medical equipment we need, and get ready for his next surgery.
+We are trying to elevate some of our financial stress, purchase the remaining medical equipment we will need, and get ready for his next surgery.
 We are asking that if you are able, to please consider donating to help us continue to do everything in our power to help him live his life again.
 We also desperately appreciate simple prayers and good thoughts

 Ryan’s Injury Story: